 The report summarizes the responses to the survey.
-Critical themes included the following:
+Critical themes included the following:20 https://leverett.ma.us/files/2022_CPC_Annual_Plan_and_Report. pdf

 - Controlled development, with a focus on outdoor-focused enterprises that leverage the natural beauty and charm of the town. - Infrastructure to support more housing and businesses. - Affordable housing. - Zoning changes. - Financial and educational improvements to the school district.